Free Christmas Foundation Paper Piecing patterns

 Now it's time to turn your design into a tag!
 You've already sewn one tag shape.
 Cut a second tag shape from any fabric you like using the dashed outer line of the template as your pattern.
 Place the two tag shapes right sides together.

 Fold your ribbon in half to form a loop.
 Position the loop in between the two pieces of fabric so it sandwiched in between them with the fold of the loop lying in the centre of the tag shape and the two cut ends of the ribbon poking out from the top edge by about ¼in.

 Sew all around the edge of the tags leaving a ¼in seam and a small hole along the bottom edge of the tag, so that you can use it to turn the tag inside out.
 Turn the tag inside out and the ribbon loop should be poking out from the top edge.
 Press the tag and slip stitch the hole together to finish.

-Head to our Quilty Advent Calendar to find more Christmas quilting and sewing projects.
+Head to our round up of the best Christmas sewing patterns to find more Christmas quilting and sewing projects.

 Zoe is Senior Editor of Gathered.how, with over a decade of craft publishing experience under her belt.
 She's a quilter and sewist who works with the UK’s best-selling craft magazines including Today’s Quilter, Love Patchwork & Quilting, Simply Sewing and The World of Cross Stitching.
 Zoe loves being immersed in Gathered’s quilting content, tweaking our tutorials and publishing new patterns.
 Zoe has previously written for radiotimes.com, Simply Knitting and The World of Cross Stitching and was previously Deputy Editor of Papercraft inspirations magazine.
 She has guest-lectured at Bath Spa University.
 She’s a keen quilter with 5 projects in progress at any one time and another 12 or so planned.